pheymann/typedapi/README.md

 sbt "+ publishLocal"
 ```

-A Maven artifact will be available soon.
+A Maven artifact is published and will be available soon.

 ## How to use it
 ### Basic structure